jodeConstant/Code-Samples/Pikkulin Lemmikki DLC samples/Pikkulin Lemmikki DLC samples README.md

 The script actually reuses the same four filler images, 2 on both sides, and slides them in and out of view.
 This means that:
 - the view port does not need to move
-- main sequential images don't have to be arranged in anny particular way for the next image to appear from any of the four directions
+- main sequential images don't have to be arranged in any particular way for the next image to appear from any of the four directions

 #### In hindsight